ivo-/bund/README.md

 #### Benefits of this approach

+This section compares `bund` and `redux` and tries to illustrate how we can learn from and improve on the `redux` foundations.

-Centralized state management and using actions to describe state transitions as shown in [Redux](https://github.com/reactjs/redux) makes it trivial to implement functionality like the following:
+Centralized state management and using actions to describe state transitions makes it trivial to implement functionality like the following: [[source]](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367):

 - Persist state to a local storage and then boot up from it, out of the box.
 - Pre-fill state on the server, send it to the client in HTML, and boot up from